luxfi/docs/docs/nodes/run/with-installer/installing-luxd.md

 ---
 tags: [Nodes]
-description: In this tutorial, you'll learn how to download and install LuxGo using the installation script.
+description: In this tutorial, you'll learn how to download and install Luxd using the installation script.
-sidebar_label: Installing LuxGo
+sidebar_label: Installing Luxd
 sidebar_position: 1
 ---

-# Installing LuxGo Using the Script
+# Installing Luxd Using the Script

 ## Running the Script